ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

     mountPath: /bookshop
 ```

-In some cases it is necessary to overrule the UI5 application local configuration in the CAP server.
-Therefore, you can add custom configuration into the `package.json` of the CAP server into the section: `cds/cds-plugin-ui5/modules/%moduleId%/mountPath`
+In some cases it is necessary to overrule the UI5 application local configuration in the CDS server.
+Therefore, you can add custom configuration into the `package.json` of the CDS server into the section: `cds/cds-plugin-ui5/modules/%moduleId%/mountPath`

 ```json
 {